Shabnaz

-Shabnaz (born 1973 Sabrina Tania) is a retired Bangladeshi film actress.
+Sabrina Tania (known by her stage name Shabnaz) is a retired Bangladeshi film actress.
 She won Bangladesh National Film Award for Best Actress for her role in the film Nirmom (1996).

+Background

+Sabrina Tania was born to Anjuman Nahar (d.
+2023).
+Tania has two younger sisters – actress Tahmeena Sultana Mou is the youngest.

+Career

 Shabnaz debuted her acting career in the film Chandni, directed by Ehtesham in 1991.
+With her co-artist, Nayeem, she acted in more than 20 films including Dil, Sonia, Zid, Love, Anutopto, Shakkhat, Takar Ohonkar and Bisher Bashi.

 Personal life

-Shabnaz married her co-artist, Nayeem, on 4 October 1994.
-They have two daughters.
-They reside in Tangail.
+Shabnaz married Nayeem on 4 October 1994.
+They have two daughters, Nameera Naim and Mahdiyah Naim.